ahanson/PersonalUpdateScript/README.md

 # Personal Update Script.

-Here's my personal install script,
+Here's my personal install script.
+It's meant for Linux Mint 18.3 Cinnamon.

-It adds all my personal favorite programs and the repositories that they require.
+It adds all my usual programs and the repositories that they require.

 ## Other things to install:
 * Litecoin